Skip to main content

 2. When a new job is ready, it schedules scene compilation in a subprocess

-3. The subprocess reads the JobArtifact from shared memory and compiles ops into GPU vertex data
+3. The subprocess reads the JobArtifact from the store and compiles ops into GPU vertex data

-4. The compiled scene is adopted back into shared memory and uploaded to GPU renderers
+4. The compiled scene is adopted back and uploaded to GPU renderers

 OpPlayer (Simulator Backend)

 The OpPlayer walks through the job's ops command-by-command, maintaining a MachineState that tracks position, laser state, and auxiliary axes.
-This drives:
+This drives the 3D canvas playback (progressive reveal of the toolpath), the machine head position and laser beam visualization, and per-command stepping for the playback slider.

 Consumers